- None of this is investment advice.

 In order to trade tokenized stocks on FTX, you must be at least KYC level 2.

-All FTX users who trade tokenized stocks must also pass through CM-Equity's KYC and compliance.
-Once you are KYC 2, you can go to your settings page to submit your information to CM-Equity.
+All FTX users who trade tokenized stocks must also pass through Canco GmbH's (FTX Switzerland's) KYC and compliance.
+Once you are KYC 2, you can go to your settings page to submit your information to FTX Switzerland.

 You cannot trade tokenized stocks on FTX from any of the banned jurisdictions, including the United States.
 Note that the set of allowed jurisdictions is subject to change.